K3ssi/2048-custom-value/README.md

 Was uploaded on my previous github, migrating projects over here!

 ## Introduction
-Welcome to my 2048 Game Customizer, created by @calskidal!
+Welcome to my 2048 Game Customizer!
 This tool allows you to customize the 2048 game to your liking by adjusting the variables in the console.

 ## Getting Started
 1. Visit [2048 Game](//:play2048.co) or any 2048 integrated game.